pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 - [Thymeleaf](http://www.thymeleaf.org/) as the server-side template engine
 - [jQuery](https://jquery.com/) and [Handlebars](http://handlebarsjs.com/) for the client-side interaction

-We're going to use Pusher and HelloSign webhooks to receive events from these APIs, and we'll use ngrok to keep everything in a local environment.
+We're going to use Pusher and HelloSign __webhooks__ to receive events from these APIs, and we'll use __ngrok__ to keep everything in a local environment.

-The app's design is based on this [pen](http://codepen.io/drehimself/pen/KdXwxR) and it works in the following way.
+The app's design is based on this [pen](http://codepen.io/drehimself/pen/KdXwxR), and it works in the following way:

 First, a user creates a chat:

 ![Create chat](https://raw.githubusercontent.com/pluralsight/guides/master/images/a4a6062a-a807-42c4-9720-afdff82beb11.gif)

-Then, another user joins it:
+Then, another user joins the chat:

 ![Join chat](https://raw.githubusercontent.com/pluralsight/guides/master/images/5d064ba2-a70a-4199-bad6-2a1b3c8701f5.gif)